-Pesach this year extends from Friday night, March 30, until Saturday night, April 7.
+Pesach this year extends from Friday night, April 19, until Saturday, April 27.

 During the days preceding Pesach, the house should be thoroughly cleaned.
 Any hametz that will be sold to a non-Jew (see contract form at the end of this Bulletin) should be put in a secure, secluded place.
-On Thursday, March 29, at nightfall, search for hametz in every part of the house or car where it might have been brought during the year.
+On Sunday, April 9, at nightfall, search for hametz every part of the house or car where it might have been brought during the year.
 Areas to be cleaned and checked include the basement, attic, garage, children’s pockets, picnic box, lunch box, etc. For the hametz search, a candle or flashlight must be used.
 Before starting the search, the following berachah is recited:

 BARUCH ATAH ADO-NAI ELO-HEINU MELECH HAOLAM ASHER KIDESHANU BEMITZVOTAV VETZIVANU AL BI-UR HAMETZ.

 When the search is concluded, the following declaration is recited: